Valestrandsfossen

 Valestrandfossen is the largest settlement on the whole island of Osterøy.
-The 0.94 km2 village has a population (2019) of 1,303 and a population density of 1386 PD/km2.
-Located by the Sørfjorden, it has a regular ferry (the MF Ole Bull) that crosses the fjord to Åsane in Bergen.
+The 0.94 km2 village has a population (2025) of and a population density of 1468 PD/km2.

+Valestrandsfossen has shops, a gas station, a primary school, hairdressers, pubs, and Lerøy Fossen AS which is the world's largest trout smokehouse.
+Due to its location by the Sørfjorden, it has a regular ferry (the MF Ole Bull) that crosses the fjord to Åsane in Bergen Municipality.